Skip to contents

 Embedding of spatial architecture

-The spatial microregions’ embedding can be visualized using standard Seurat functions such as DimPlot and FeaturePlot.
+The embedding of spatial neighborhoods can be visualized using standard Seurat functions such as DimPlot and FeaturePlot.
 These visualizations help to explore the spatial organization and heterogeneity within the tissue.

 Note: The embedding and clustering results differ slightly between Seurat v4 and v5.
 However, the overall clustering patterns remain largely consistent, with an Adjusted Rand Index (ARI) of 0.7 for the demonstration dataset.
 This consistency ensures that, despite minor variations, the key biological insights are preserved across versions.